Somerville Pollinator Action Plan

 The process/progress of SPAP is fantastic.
 I am grateful for the city's support and the effort of the committee members.
 While probably not novel, below are a few thoughts I'd like to share in consideration of "Scope of Work".
 These are things I think about, so thank you for the opportunity to share them here.
 1) Effort be made to consider bloom time and presence of open flowers to coincide with different pollinating insect species so that there is continuity from early spring through late fall.
 Specifically, there is a greater need to support early emergers as well as bees who live late into the season.
 2) That the planting plan include site considerations of sun exposure and moisture retention, (soil also maybe?); shade and partial sun plantings will be a nice addition to the meadow areas.
 A maintenance plan is also important; inclusion in the plan of how pollinator support spaces will be kept once they are established is needed (i.e., removal of invasives and management of aggressive natives, evaluating the establishment/durability of the plant species) to have the desired abundance and species richness in that space.
 3) Optimizing planting method for the plant species being used.
 Connections between planted areas is important to create an easily navigable pathway for pollinators through the neighborhoods.
 Planting within a space is also a consideration.
 Perhaps certain species are best planted in clusters for easy availability to pollinators, or in companion or complementary plantings.
 Utilization of all available space.
 4) Maybe a side effort of this plan is to draw up a brief guidance for residents who want to establish their own pollinator gardens.
 How can our individual gardens best connect to those planted by the city?
 What can be planted at home that makes the best use of available space and resources?
 Thank you so much for everything you are doing!

-Jennifer Clifford asked 10 months ago
+Jennifer Clifford asked over 1 year ago

 Hello and thank you for your thoughtful feedback!
 I will take these comments and share them with the whole SPAP Advisory Committee.
 We will take them into account as we finish writing our "Scope of Work" and as we move in the planning phase this fall.
 Thank you for being involved and please stay in touch. - Alison Maurer, Planner of Ecological Restoration